WilliamTjonndal/IT3212/assignment1/Group 25.md

 This effect can be mitigated if the models are tree-based like Decision Tree, Random Forest and XGBoost, since they split on thresholds and are generally less sensitive the actual numeric scale of the labels.

 By contrast, other models such as linear/logistic regression and many neural networks, can misinterpret these encoded integers as meaningful magnitudes.
-For those models, one-hot encoding would be more appropriate, even though it increases dimensionality.
+For those models, one-hot encoding could be more appropriate, even though it increases dimensionality.
+This also increase the training time, which is the trade-off for using a more appropiate encoding technique.

 Label encoding is acceptable when using tree-based models, which are relatively robust to label bias and keeps the dataset computationally manageable.